MinaProtocol/mina/src/app/website/jobs/product-manager.markdown

 ---
 O(1) Labs is aiming to develop the first cryptocurrency protocol that can deliver on the promise of supporting real-world applications and widespread use.
 Our team is based in San Francisco, and we are funded by top investors (including Polychain, Metastable, Max Levchin, and Naval Ravikant).

+We’re working on technologies with the potential to reimagine social structures.
+We believe it’s important to incorporate diverse perspectives from conception through realization.

+We offer a competitive employee benefits package.

 We're bringing Coda Protocol to market, a cryptocurrency that compresses the blockchain from hundreds of gigabytes down to the size of a few tweets.
 It can scale to thousands of transactions per second and millions of users while remaining decentralized enough for cellphones to be fully verifying nodes.
 We're seeking a product manager who can navigate the complex and interdisciplinary tradeoffs that come with deploying a new economic system.

 Product managers will: